rwebster85/PapyrusCodingStandards/spec.md

 All files should have the script declaration as the first line, and end with a single empty line.

-All script names should be in PascalCase, althought scripts can be prefixed with a unique identifier if necessary to improved compatibility.
+All script names should be in PascalCase, althought scripts can be prefixed with a unique identifier if necessary to improve compatibility.
 For example, `_RW_ScriptName`.

 ### 2.2 Lines